SuperBruceJia/Medical-Concept-Mapping/README.md

 ## Presentation

-A part presentation of this work can be downloaded [here](https://github.com/SuperBruceJia/paper-reading/raw/master/NLP-field/Sub-words/Concept-Matching-Task.pptx).
+A presentation of this work can be downloaded [here](https://github.com/SuperBruceJia/paper-reading/raw/master/NLP-field/Sub-words/Concept-Matching-Task.pptx).

 ------